Emília Cândida

-Emília Cândida (1823 – 1908) was a popular 19th century Portuguese actor.
+Emília Cândida (1823 – 1908) was a popular 19th century Portuguese actress.

 Early life

 Emília Cândida Madeira was born in the Portuguese capital of Lisbon on 18 May 1823, the daughter of poor farmers.
 Her name was given to her in honour of her baptismal godmother.
 She first danced on the stage at the Teatro Nacional de São Carlos in Lisbon, while her debut as an actor was in the city of Beja as part of a company organized by her cousin, the actor António Augusto Xavier de Macedo.
 Soon making a name for herself, she returned to Lisbon, where she made her acting debut in the capital in November 1845 in a primitive circus shed that was the forerunner of the Teatro do Ginásio.
 Later, she became part of the Teatro do Ginásio company and took part in the official opening of that theatre on 16 May 1846, under the direction of the French director, Emílio Doux in a cast including the famous Portuguese actor, Actor Taborda.
 Soon after the opening the theatre was forced to close because of the so-called Revolution of Maria da Fonte, which were revolts against the prevailing government.
 Cândida then went on tour to the provinces.
 She returned to the Ginásio after it reopened in November 1852, following modernization.